Tkprudent/coding-challenges/Dev/JavaProgramming/README.md

 * Spark

 So I have decided to start my learning with the following resources, the first is the EDX course on Java Programming.

+I decided to take the course taught by Tim Bucksha on Udemy